-Puerto Ricans are thrilled over Chef José Andrés’ Nobel Peace Prize nomination
+Puerto Ricans are thrilled over chef José Andrés’ Nobel Peace Prize nomination

 Cubano was most surprised by how active Andrés was in the day-to-day operations of WCK.
 Instead of simply providing money for the #ChefsforPuertoRico initiative, he was a hands-on figure and morale booster.

 “He walked around and talked to different tables.
 He was personable and encouraging,” said Cubano.
-“I really hope he wins [the Nobel Peace Prize].”
+“I really hope he wins.”

 Though the number of other nominees up for the award is currently unknown, last year there were 331 candidates.
 Despite the competition, those who have worked with Andrés think he has a great chance.